Gervig/Casper-Gervig-Backend-Exam-2025/README.md

 **api/skilessons/fetch/duration/BEGINNER (GET)**
 - Returns a message with the total duration in minutes for instruction of lessons with a given level of BEGINNER.

+**api/skilessons/level/ADVANCED (GET)**
+- Returns a list of lessons with a level of ADVANCED.

+**api/skilessons/instructors/1/sum (GET)**
+- Returns a message with the total price of lessons for an instructor with ID 1.

 # Theoretical questions
 **3.3.5** : Why do we suggest a PUT method for adding an instructor to a ski lesson instead of a POST method?